MicrosoftDocs/visualstudio-docs/subscriptions/admin-preferences.md

 ### Agreement

-If you have multiple agreements for which you're a super admin, you'll be able to choose the desired agreement in the drop-down to the right of the expanded settings panel.
+If you're a super admin on several agreements, you'll be able to choose the desired agreement in the drop-down on the menu bar.
 The preferences you set will apply only to that agreement.
 Individual admins can override some of these preferences on a case-by-case basis when assigning subscriptions.

-If there is only one agreement associated with the email address you used to sign in, it will be displayed to the right of the expanded settings panel and the drop-down will be disabled.
+If there is only one agreement for you email address, it will be displayed and the drop-down will be disabled.

 ### Contact email address

-This preference provides a way for your subscribers to reach out to admins through the use of the **Contact my Admin** button on the [subscriptions page](https://my.visualstudio.com/subscriptions) of the subscriber portal.
+This preference provides a way for your subscribers to reach out to admins by using the **Contact my Admin** button on the [subscriptions page](https://my.visualstudio.com/subscriptions) of the subscriber portal.
 If this preference is left blank, subscriber messages will be forwarded to all admins and super admins on the agreement.
 We recommend using a group email alias or security group to tailor your audience for this contact email.
 You can also choose to input an individual’s email address if you prefer.

 > [!NOTE]
 > The email address you list here **won't** be provided to subscribers.
 When a subscriber submits a **Contact my Admin** request in the subscriber portal, the message will be forwarded to the alias without exposing it to the subscriber.

 ### Default subscription level

-You can use this setting to determine which of the subscription levels included in your agreement is selected by default when a subscription is assigned to a user.
-Admins can change the setting to any subscription level in your agreement -- this just prevents having to repeatedly make your most common choice.
+You can use this setting to set which subscription levels included in your agreement is selected by default when a subscription is assigned to a user.
+Admins can change the setting to any subscription level in your agreement -- this option just prevents having to repeatedly make the most common choice.

 ### Default communication preferences